 What is an IP address

 When you surf a website or browse a network computer, you access a particular IP address.
-A meaningful domain or computer name — such as dongknows.com or Server — is just a helpful way to mask that IP address so that we humans can remember.
+A meaningful domain or computer name — such as dongknows.com or Server — is just a helpful way to mask that address so that we humans can remember.

-A device can’t get connected if it doesn’t have an IP address, which is uniquely assigned to each member of a network by a DHCP server (your router).
+A device can’t get connected if it doesn’t have an IP address, which is uniquely assigned to each network member by a DHCP server (your router).
 In other words, you can’t have two devices sharing one IP address in the same network and expect them to work correctly, if at all.

-IPv4 vs. IPv6
+IPv4 vs IPv6